The history of Riversurfing is also a part of of the German surfing history as a whole.

 more (especially historic) Surf- und Riversurf-pictures may be viewed at the ae-pixx-Picture-shop

-we have included new special page with hitherto unpublished historic riversurf-photos here
+e have included a new special page with hitherto unpublished historic riversurf-photos here

 When "downloading" text and pictures please observe the Copyright.Unauthorized use is a violation of the national and international copyright laws!
 All right reserved.